Delegates register, network and breakfast in exhibition area

 Justin Onuekwusi, Head of Retail Multi-Asset Funds Legal & General Investment Management

-Andy Clark, CEO, HSBC GAM
+Andy Clark, CEO, HSBC Global Asset Management

 Warts and all stories from women at the top of their industries, including highlights – and lowlights, lessons learned and advice they wish they’d had.